Courses & Units

 Global Navigation Satellite Systems (GNSS) enable autonomous global positioning using signals broadcast from various satellite constellations.
 With an ability to achieve accuracies ranging from metres to millimetres, GNSS provides positioning capability that underpins a host of scientific, commercial, civilian, and military applications.

-The unit commences with an introduction to coordinate systems and transformations and progresses into the examination of the GPS signals, biases and a range of GNSS positioning and processing techniques (e.g. baseline processing, precise point positioning and Real-Time correction).
-Applications of GNSS technology in both scientific and commercial endeavours are also reviewed in the unit.
+The unit commences with an introduction to GNSS, then a review of coordinate systems and transformations before progressing into the examination of GNSS signals, biases and a range of positioning and processing techniques (e.g., baseline processing, precise point positioning and Real-Time (RTK) correction).
+Applications of GNSS technology are also reviewed in the unit.

 |Unit name||Global Navigation Satellite Systems|

 |College/School||College of Sciences and Engineering

 |Delivered By||University of Tasmania|

 |Location||Study period||Attendance options||Available to|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|